thindil/hunter/README.md

 ## Licenses
 Hunter is available under [GPLv3](COPYING) license.

-xdg-mime and xdg-open scripts are part of the xdg-utils project and released under MIT license:
+xdg-mime and xdg-open scripts distributed with the program are part of the xdg-utils project and released under MIT license:

 https://github.com/freedesktop/xdg-utils